single-bungle/Audience-Choir/README.md

-This program was created to build a choir with Voice Conversion AI
+This program was created for building choir with any voices and any songs

-for now it excuted only for mac m series

 To start this program,